emesk/emesk.github.io/_pages/about.md

 Accomplished power system professional with 13 years of expertise in energy system operation and control, experienced through successful EU projects focused on renewables integration and capacity planning.
 Proficient in stability analysis utilizing data analytics and machine learning, adept at handling intricate energy challenges with the aid of digital twins.

+Since 2022, I have led the academic and organizational activities at Sino-Pak Center for Artificial Intelligence at Pak-Austria Fachhochschule: Institute of Applied Sciences and Technology.
+I have been actively working on using AI for energy forecasting, machine learning for dealing with the uncertainty in energy systems and cross-cutting applications using AI for decision support in urban planning, agriculture, transport, and security related areas.

 <!-- Calendly badge widget begin -->
 <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet">
 <script src="https://assets.calendly.com/assets/external/widget.js" type="text/javascript" async></script>